 Find out how Linear friction welding is providing a unique solution for titanium forgings.

-Unlike Rotary and Linear friction welding, Friction Stir Welding uses a pin tool to generate the relative emoting and force required to make a friction weld along the seam of two stationary parts.
+Unlike Rotary and Linear friction welding, Friction Stir Welding uses a pin tool to generate the relative motion and force required to make a friction weld along the seam of two stationary parts.

-Friction Stir Welding is primarily used for joining aluminum sheets, extrusions, and panels.
+Friction Stir Welding machines are primarily used for joining aluminum sheets, extrusions, and panels.
 In the aerospace industry, it could also be used for wings, fuel tanks, heat exchangers, and other hermetically sealed enclosures.

-Many aerospace and astrospace customers prefer Friction Stir Welding because of its limitless part length and width capabilities — a key benefit for joining large components for aircraft and spacecraft.
+Many aerospace customers prefer Friction Stir Welding because it supports extensive part lengths and widths — a key benefit for joining oversized components used in aircraft.

 Friction Stir Welding can join a wide range of part geometries, including: